CSP02/Toggler/README.md

 # Improvements done

 - Improve toggleProperty() cause only changing when it is clicked second time at the beginning.
+- Added Toggler.min.js - minimised version of Toggler.js

+# Optimizations:

+- toggleClass() works even the element contains multiple classes.
+- Optimised code.

 # Planned improvements

 - Improve toggleSlide() for vertical toggles.

 **Note: You can request some features by opening a PR or issuing a feature request through issue.**

-# Optimizations:

-- toggleClass() works even the element contains multiple classes.
-- Optimised code.

 # How to download